‘They couldn't see who they were shooting at’: Police target protesters in Madagascar

 [France 24 - Africa] - 29/09/2025

-Demonstrators in Madagascar's capital Antananaivon flouted a ban from authorities to protest against the nation's water and electricity outages on September 25.
+Demonstrators in Madagascar's capital Antananarivo flouted a ban from authorities to protest against the nation's water and electricity outages on September 25.
 Our Observers who attended the protests described the security forces' response as violent and disproportionate: tear gas being (…)

 ...
 Article published by "France 24" (Africa), read more